nigeleke/sbt-rust/README.md

 # *** note ***

+## Update 12-Apr-2023

 This plugin started development in April-2023.
 This is currently being actively developed.
 Contributions are welcome.

-It will be tested in anger in another project, and enhanced as a result of findings during that time.

-This notice will be removed when I consider the plugin stable and useful.
-As you read this, you can try the plugin at your own peril.
+Quick tests one another project (12-April-2023) show that the rust commands are invoked.

+Known issue:

+  * rustRun with trunk tooling won't stop the server.
+  * pure sbt commands not yet implemented.

+Further testing will continue and enhancements made.

+If you're happy to try this plugin please do.
+I'm happy to get feedback.
+Still expecting a fair amount of work, so the warning still exists to try the plugin at your own peril.

 # *** /note ***